Newspaper Association of America: 20 Under 40 (Rajiv Pant)

 Click here to read the full 1999 press release mirrored from Knight Ridder’s site.

-- Engineering team under my direction received the Newspaper Association of America 2001 Best Practice Award in New Media for the development and implementation of Xmultra.
+- An Engineering team under Rajiv’s direction received the Newspaper Association of America 2001 Best Practice Award in New Media for the development and implementation of Xmultra.

-- My team’s product, Cofax was featured as the top story on Sun’s Java home page in February 2001 as an example of a large enterprise benefiting from the use of Java technology.
+- Rajiv and his team’s product, Cofax was featured as the top story on Sun’s Java home page in February 2001 as an example of a large enterprise benefiting from the use of Java technology.

-- At a news media conference, Bill Gates of Microsoft praised the sites’ use of technology and innovation showing examples of my team’s work. (link to Quote from Bill Gates)
+- At a news media conference, Bill Gates of Microsoft praised the sites’ use of technology and innovation showing examples of Rajiv and his team’s work. (link to Quote from Bill Gates)

-- I was also part of a team nominated for the 1997 KR Excellence Award for the success of the Philadelphia Inquirer and Daily News web sites.
+- Rajiv was also part of a team nominated for the 1997 Knight Ridder Excellence Award for the success of the Philadelphia Inquirer and Daily News Web sites.

 Click here to read a list of some of Rajiv’s technology related work.